-- (viii) Rasier Operations entering into the Rasier Operations Contract as alleged in paragraphs 35 to 37 with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - (ix) Rasier Operations making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 38 above; - (x) Uber B.V. charging the Fare to the Rider's credit card or PayPal account, withholding an amount reflecting a fee for use of the Uber Partner app and remitting the balance to the UberX Partner, as alleged in paragraph 47; - (xi) one or more of the Uber Entities, either alone or in combination, communicating an intention to pay, and paying, procuring the payment of, or reimbursing UberX Partners for, Regulatory Fines incurred by UberX Partners in New South Wales, as alleged in paragraph 61; and - (xii) one or more of the Uber Entities, either alone or in combination, employing the Greyball program, as alleged in paragraph 67.
+- (viii) Rasier Operations entering into the Rasier Operations Contract as alleged in paragraphs 35 to 37 with UberX Partners who did not and would not satisfy the Compliance Requirements, and then performing those contracts, by which it enabled those UberX Partners to receive and accept requests for UberX from Riders; - (ix) Rasier Operations making available a smartphone for the purpose of UberX Partners accessing the Uber Partner app, as alleged in paragraph 38 above; - (x) Rasier Operations facilitating access to rental vehicles for UberX Partners for the purpose of them providing UberX, as alleged in paragraph 38A above; - (xi) Uber Australia providing UberX Partners with a smartphone, further a smartphone and data plan, for the purpose of them providing UberX, as alleged in paragraph 48A above; - (x)(xii)Uber B.V. charging the Fare to the Rider's credit card or PayPal account, withholding an amount reflecting a fee for use of the Uber Partner app and remitting the balance to the UberX Partner, as alleged in paragraph 47; - (xi)(xiii) one or more of the Uber Entities, either alone or in combination, communicating an intention to pay, and paying, procuring the payment of, or reimbursing UberX Partners for, Regulatory Fines incurred by UberX Partners in New South Wales, as alleged in paragraph 61; and

-- 88. At all material times from at least April 2014 and throughout the New South Wales Claim Period, by reason of the matters alleged in paragraphs 86 and 87, Uber Inc, Uber B.V. and one or more of the other Uber Entities (except Rasier Pacific): - (a) were complicit, within the meaning of the common law in the commission of offences against ss 37 and 40 of the NSW Transport Act by UberX Partners as alleged in paragraphs 82, 83 and 85; and/or - (b) were liable to punishment as principal within the meaning of s 351B of the Crimes Act 1900 (NSW) for the commission of offences against ss 37 and 40 of the NSW Transport Act by UberX Partners as alleged in paragraphs 82, 83 and 85.
+- (xii)(xiv) one or more of the Uber Entities, either alone or in combination, employing the Greyball programEvasion Tools, as alleged in paragraph 67. - 88.
+At all material times from at least April 2014 and throughout the New South Wales Claim Period, by reason of the matters alleged in paragraphs 86 and 87, Uber Inc, Uber B.V. and one or more of the other Uber Entities (except Rasier Pacific): - (a) were complicit, within the meaning of the common law in the commission of offences against ss 37 and 40 of the NSW Transport Act by UberX Partners as alleged in paragraphs 82, 83 and 85; and/or - (b) were liable to punishment as principal within the meaning of s 351B of the Crimes Act 1900 (NSW) for the commission of offences against ss 37 and 40 of the NSW Transport Act by UberX Partners as alleged in paragraphs 82, 83 and 85.